Zaid-Ajaj/Snowflaqe/README.md

  - `<queries>` is an absolute or relative path to a directory that contains `*.gql` files that contain individual GraphQL queries that `snowflaqe` will run the verification against.
  - `<project>` is the name of the project will be generated (WIP)
- - `<output>` is an absolute or relative path to a directory where the project will be generated After creating the configuration file.
+ - `<output>` is an absolute or relative path to a directory where the project will be generated
+ - `<errorType>` an optional custom error type to be generated.
+See below for docs.

+After creating the configuration file.
 You can `cd` your way to where you have the config file and run:
 ```
 snowflaqe